-JRE security updates are provided for the Reflection for the Web Launcher (in the RWebLauncher.msi file) and for stand-alone operation of Reflection for the Web.
+JRE security updates are provided for the Reflection for the Web Launcher (in the RWebLauncher.msi file).

-When product updates are available, the Reflection for the Web automated installer updates the Reflection for the Web Launcher file on the MSS server: MSS\server\web\webapps\rweb-client\ex\RWebLauncher.msi.
+When product updates are available, the Reflection for the Web automated installer updates the Reflection for the Web Launcher file on the MSS server: MSS\server\web\webapps\rwebclient\ex\RWebLauncher.msi.